A decision block that start an app activity.

 - Flags — launch flags.

-- Timeout — time until the activity is automatically canceled, default is no timeout.
+- Timeout — time until the notification/dialog is automatically canceled, default is no timeout.

-- Show window — whether to show the activity window directly without having to tap the notification.
+- Show window — whether to show the dialog window directly without having to tap the notification.
 Only works when no other window is showing.

 - Result URI — variable to assign the resulting URI.